wparker05/seo-refactor-project/README.md

 ## Description

    This is a website about search engine optimization (SEO).
-It defines what SEO is and give examples of how it can benefit a website.
-The goal of this project was to update the code for the website so that its information can be accessible to all users.
-This was accomplished by adding semantic text throughout the html document to clearly define the content.
+It defines what SEO is and give examples of how it can be beneficial.
+The goal of this project was to update the code for this website, so that its information can be accessible to all users.
+This was accomplished by adding semantic text throughout the html document to clearly define its content.

 ## Link